Bath boat

 thingiverse

-Making toys for the children of friends I remembered an old bath toy from when I was little - the Glug Glug Tug.
-A simple toy in which water poured into the 'funnel' would come out of a small jet below the water line and propel it along for a few seconds.
-Great fun for small kids at bathtime!
-Impossible to find now and anyway they look rubbish by todays standards, so I made something a bit more visually pleasing.
-To make more robust and save print time, I used a length of 32mm ID plastic basin drain pipe for the reservoir/funnel, and 2 more lengths (20cm each) of 40mm ID bath drain pipe for the pontoons, with printed end-caps epoxied into place and the entire assembly sprayed with 3 coats of a nice bright enamel paint to make the whole thing water tight.
-The pontoons are hot-glued onto the hull as central and symetrically as possible - I scuffed back the paint on the surface to be glued to help get a decent bond.
-I also - for now - hot-glued the cabin and funnel in place making sure to use loads to seal the funnel to the hull.
+I made a toy for my friend's kids that brought back memories of an old bath toy from when I was little.
+The Glug Glug Tug is a simple toy where water pours into the funnel and comes out as a small jet, propelling it forward for a few seconds.
+It's great fun for kids at bathtime!
+However, they're impossible to find now and look pretty bad compared to today's standards, so I decided to make something more visually appealing.
+To create a stronger toy that would save me time on printing, I used 32mm ID plastic basin drain pipe for the reservoir/funnel and 2 lengths of 40mm ID bath drain pipe for the pontoons.
+I added printed end-caps epoxied into place and sprayed the entire assembly with three coats of bright enamel paint to make it water-tight.
+The pontoons are hot-glued onto the hull as centrally and symmetrically as possible, scuffing back the paint on the surface to be glued for a decent bond.
+I also hot-glued the cabin and funnel in place, making sure to seal the funnel with loads.
 Later, assuming the toy survives, these parts will be epoxied down.
-The cabin was located _after_ the funnel was in as it and the roof are held in the right place by that tube during gluing.
-The cabin roof is meant to be removable so you can pop minifigs in to be the crew.
-The nozzle was glued on last as it protrudes under the floats.
-I made mine from CPE but in hindsight, PLA would have been fine as any bath hot enough to harm PLA would be way too hot for kids to sit in!
-Quick slicing notes - 0.2mm is fine for everything except the nozzle (that really needs 0.15 or smaller).
-I used Cura's adaptive layers though, which work great for smooth curves like the end caps.
-The cabin walls and the roof are too thin to want anything less than 40% infill, and the nozzle is best done with 100% infill laid down concentric, but the float ends and the hull can be 10-15%.
-I used 4 top & bottom layers and 3 walls on those parts to make sure they were up to staying water tight even with vigorous handling.
-Assembly tip - the end caps will want to push out of the tubes before the epoxy sets.
-Try to heat the air in the tube to 40-odd °C first then allow the glue to set in a cool place.
+The cabin was placed after the funnel was in as it and the roof are held in place by that tube during gluing.
+The cabin roof is removable so you can pop minifigs in to be the crew.
+I glued on the nozzle last as it protrudes under the floats.
+I made mine from CPE, but in hindsight, PLA would have been fine since any bath hot enough to harm PLA would be too hot for kids to sit in!
+I used quick slicing notes: 0.2mm is fine for everything except the nozzle (which needs 0.15 or smaller).
+I used Cura's adaptive layers, which work great for smooth curves like the end caps.
+The cabin walls and roof are too thin to want anything less than 40% infill, and the nozzle is best done with 100% infill laid down concentricly, but the float ends and hull can be 10-15%.
+I used four top & bottom layers and three walls on those parts to make sure they're up to staying water-tight even with vigorous handling.
+For assembly, try heating the air in the tube to 40-odd °C first then allow the glue to set in a cool place.
 The reduced pressure inside will help seal the caps in tight.
-Incidentally, as this was always going to be a very primitive-based design I used Tinkercad to sculpt it so if you want to try modifying to suit your needs, it's at: https://www.tinkercad.com/things/cMfKbmiDULq

 Download Model from thingiverse